XRPLF/xrpl.js/docs/index.md

 ---- | ---- | -----------
 amount | [value](#value) | Amount of XRP to fund the channel with. channel | string | 256-bit hexadecimal channel identifier. expiration | date-time string | *Optional* New expiration for this channel.
+(This does not change the cancelAfter expiration, if the channel has one.)
+Cannot move the expiration sooner than settleDelay seconds from time of the request.

 ### Example